 To make the DIY planner I simply used a three-ring binder I already owned and covered it with some cute scrapbook paper.
 I keep most of the pages in page protectors and just punch holes in the ones I need to update on a regular basis.

-- Birthday & Anniversary Calendar- This is where I keep track of birthdays and anniversaries to put into my monthly calendar.
-(The one I have doesn’t seem to be available anymore.)
+- Birthday & Anniversary Calendar- This is where I kept track of birthdays and anniversaries from year-to-year so I could add them to my calendar each year.
+(The one I had doesn’t seem to be available anymore.)